Health and Wellness

 Medical care after a sexual assault can be helpful for treating or preventing illness and injury.
 Many tests need to be administered within a specific time frame to be accurate.
 Generally, you want to have tests done as soon as possible or within 72 hours.
 Here is a list of tests and exams to consider.
-The SARIS Specialist can answer questions and provide referrals for the services listed below.
+The Health & Wellness Advocate can answer questions and provide referrals for the services listed below.

 Date rape drugs